Tiburonboy/Symbolic-modified-nodal-analysis/README.md

 > **important note:**
 > 18 Feb 2022: Noticed a bug when the independent voltage source is the last line in the netlist, moving to 1st line in the netlist generated what seems like  correct equations.
 Investigation continues.
 For now, ordering the netlist with independent sources listed first in the net list seems to work.
 The problem is with generation of the Ev and J matrice
-> 26 Feb 2022: Doing some code verification and it seems like op amp stamp is not woring in some cases.
+> 26 Feb 2022: Op amp stamp is not woring in some cases.
 Unity gain feedback seems to work, but other connections don't.

 **Abstract:** The python code in this jupyter notebook will read in a spice like circuit netlist file and formulate a set of network equations in symbolic form using sympy.
 These equations can then be copied to a different notebook where the node voltages can be numerically solved using sympy or numpy.
 Linear resistors, capacitors, inductors, independent sources and controlled sources are supported.